 You’ll want to log into your DJI account before flight.
 Otherwise all flights no matter the mode, will be limited to 30 m altitude and 50 m in distance.

 Flights are also limited in areas of weak GPS signal (ie. flying in a remote area), or in a restricted flight zone.

-While the DJI Go app does a great job of telling you if you’re flying in a restricted flight zone (it knows your location while in operation), you should always check whether you can legally fly your Mavic Mini in a specific area by using the FAA’s Know Before You Fly website.
+While the GEO feature on the DJI Go app does a great job of telling you if you’re flying in a restricted flight zone (it knows your location while in operation), you should always check whether you can legally fly your Mavic Mini in a specific area with the FAA too.

 Set your own safety features

 Maybe you want to fly your drone more than 30m, but you still are afraid of the drone getting too far away from you.
 You can use the DJI Fly app to manually set distance and altitude limits.